Below are a series of frequently asked questions, please click the section you are curious about:

 Yes, if you only want to complete part of the study that is fine.
 All information gathered from you is valuable for our research goal.

 This is okay, you can still take part in the follow up three study.
 After we receive your consent form we will send you the instructions for your home assessment, which you can still take part in, as it is completed online.
-If you live elsewhere in the UK, we can reimburse your travel costs should you choose to come for an institute visit.
+If you choose to come for an institute visit.

 At the MRC Social, Genetic and Developmental Psychiatry Centre at the Institute of Psychiatry, Psychology and Neuroscience, Kings College London site it can take up to 5 hours.